Wallen-github/PolyhedronSimulation/README.md

 # PolyhedronSimulation
-This Project uses LMGC90 to simulate Polyhendron's behaviour under gravitation.
+This Project uses LMGC90 to simulate Polyhendron's behavior under gravitation.
 The LMGC90 is one of discrete element methonds which can handle detailed contact dynamics.

 ## version20230207